mandober/rust-debrief/modules/option/2_methods.md

 ## get_or_insert_with
-Inserts a value computed from f into the option if it is None, then returns a mutable reference to the contained value.
+If None, inserts a value computed from f into the Option, then returns a mutable reference to the contained value.

 ```rust
 fn get_or_insert_with<F>(&mut self, f: F) -> &mut T